Ad Space — Top Banner

 Carnot Efficiency

-The Carnot cycle sets the theoretical maximum efficiency for any heat engine operating between two temperatures:
+The Carnot cycle defines the theoretical maximum possible efficiency of any heat engine operating between two temperature reservoirs.
+No real engine can exceed this limit — it sets the upper bound of thermodynamic performance.

 Ad Space — Bottom Banner